 Only events that can appeal to the audience to such extent as to induce them to take a trip and survive inevitable queues and some parking difficulties can actually be motivating for crowds and pass the positive values of the discipline on to your brand, with impactful results on sales.
 Why?
 Because these events are magic.
-They are unique and the audience want to live them in person.
+They are unique and the audience wants to live them in person.
 They are exciting and appealing.
-These are the events the audience are willing to take part in, happenings that make the audience happy, unique moments to be remembered and making the audience proud to say “I was there”, such as the World Cup Final, a boxing match with Mike Tyson, the F1 races in Monaco.
+These are the events the audience is willing to take part in, happenings that make the audience happy, unique moments to be remembered and making the audience proud to say “I was there”, such as the World Cup Final, a boxing match with Mike Tyson, the F1 races in Monaco.

 If the sport you are thinking about has lost its magic, does not fill up stands and terraces, and is better to watch on TV, well let me tell you that you are going in the wrong direction.
-Healthy sports are sports where the organisers can create competitiveness at all levels, the result is not for granted at all, and twists are quite common.
-Alternatively, they are sports in which men’s talent gives way to unprecedented performances as is the case with games between Federer, Nadal and Djokovic or the last laps that Rossi, Stoner, Lorenzo, Marquez and Dovizioso have entertained us with in the past few years, making us jump out of our sofas, quoting Guido Meda, a very popular Italian MotoGP presenter.
+Healthy sports are sports where the organizers can create competitiveness at all levels, the result is not for granted at all, and twists are quite common.
+Alternatively, they are sports in which men’s talent gives way to unprecedented performances as is the case with games between Federer, Nadal and Djokovic or the last laps that Rossi, Stoner, Lorenzo, Marquez, and Dovizioso have entertained us within the past few years, making us jump out of our sofas, quoting Guido Meda, a very popular Italian MotoGP presenter.

 These are the kind of shows that can appeal to the audience and you can use to your own benefit.
 They are a very strong communication strategy in that they give visibility and they are memorable.
 Boring events or events with a foregone conclusion should be avoided like the plague.